Kv-062-DevOps/aws-ecr-deploy/README.md

 https://github.com/Kv-062-DevOps/aws-ecr-deploy/blob/master/DELIVERYBOT.MD

 **Pay attention:** With DeliveryBot each microservices of application are deploying from their source code GitHub repo!
-NOT from these charts.
+Not from these charts.
 These charts are using only for manual deployment through `helm install ...` command.

 ### Application